 I was watching it with my daughter and I was thinking to myself “okay, this is interesting”.
 I got through the little girl scene, you know the one.
 The little girl in bunny slippers and bathrobe who picks up the stuffed animal.

 That scene threw me, it was brutal and in your face.
-I powered through and kept watching.
+Somehow I powered through and kept watching.
 I watched Rick go through all the emotions upon discovering the fate of the world.
-I loved it, it drew me in and hooked me.
+I’m not going to lie, I loved it, it drew me in and hooked me.

 Against my better judgement I dove back into the show.
 Then bam, enter Daryl Dixon.
 Life over.
 I am now obsessed with The Walking Dead.
 It’s always on the TV.
 I work from home so it’s on a loop at our house while I work.

-So if it’s not the deep stuff that brings me back again and again, then what does?
+If it’s not the deep stuff that brings me back again and again, then what does?
 Again, Daryl Dixon!
 Plain and simple.
 I adore that dirty, bow shooting redneck.
-I can’t help myself.
+Not even kidding, I can’t help myself.
 He’s the biggest reason I watch.

-I also watch for Carol.
+Also, I watch for Carol.
 I adore her journey on the show.
 She’s gone from being a mouse whose scared of everything to this super human badass.
-She makes the tough choices no one else can make.
+Honestly, she makes the tough choices no one else can make.

 My favourite episode of all time is The Grove.
 It ripped me apart.
 That episode is gut wrenching and horrifying to watch.
 You go through the full spectrum of emotions while you watch.
 It pulls at your heart strings.

 During the episode I was on pins and needles, squirming in my seat.
 I could not believe my eyes.
-I think I even cried.
+If I recall, I think I even cried.
 That’s saying something because I’m not the crying type.
 This episode would make a rock cry.